eclipse-iofog/iofog.org/content/docs/1.2.0/getting-started/how-to-helm.md

 # Helm Guide - How to Install ioFog Using Helm

-In this tutorial we will go through deployment of ioFog stack into existing Kubernetes cluster.
+In this tutorial, we will go through the deployment of the ioFog stack into an existing Kubernetes cluster.

 ## Prerequisites

-First, we need working kubernetes cluster.
-To setup a cluster on Google Kubernetes Engine (GKE), follow the tutorial [Creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
-Alternative managed cluster providers will work as well, so will custom installations of Kubernetes, e.g. using Minikube.
+First, we need a working Kubernetes cluster.
+To set up a cluster on the Google Kubernetes Engine (GKE), follow the [Creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) tutorial.
+Using alternative managed cluster providers will work as well as custom installations of Kubernetes, e.g. Minikube.

-The core ioFog stack installed by Helm does not require any Agents to be setup.
+The core ioFog stack installed by Helm does not require any Agents to be set up.
 Agents are edge nodes where microservices are deployed.
-In order to leverage all ioFog capabilities, we will need to setup Agents.
-These can simply be small compute instances from GCP, AWS, Packet, or any other provider.
+In order to leverage all ioFog capabilities, we will need to set up Agents.
+These can simply be small compute instances from Google Cloud Platform (GCP), Amazon Web Services (AWS), Packet, or any other provider.

-All ioFog needs from these Agents is SSH access in order to provision them.
+In order to provision these Agents, ioFog needs SSH access.

 IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup Kubernetes cluster and Agents.
 Please see [Platform tutorial](../platform/platform-tutorial.html) for more details.